 You can see both the bonuses are linked to Sum Assured.

-Therefore, if Amit (30) and Rahul (50) purchase LIC New Jeevan Anand for a Sum Assured of Rs 10 lacs on the same day, both will end up with the same maturity corpus.
+Therefore, if Amit (30) and Rahul (50) purchase LIC New Jeevan Anand for a Sum Assured of Rs 10 lacs on the same day with the same policy tenure, both will end up with the same maturity corpus.

-Let’s assume both of them purchase the plan for 20 years with Sum Assured of Rs 10 lacs.
+Let us assume both purchase the plan for 20 years with Sum Assured of Rs 10 lacs.

 The premium for Amit (30) will be Rs 58,362 in the first year and Rs 57,105 for the subsequent years.